JoshuaShin/Foodle/README.md

-# Practice-Repo
+# Foodle
-A practice repo to learning version control.
+Foodle is an app dedicated to searching recipes using ingredient keyword tags.